jeckman/wpbook/README.txt

 == Changelog ==

+ * Added user_groups permission for publishing to non-public groups

 = 2.3.5 =
  * Added auto-draft to publish action, better support for Windows Live Writer and other XML-RPC clients.